jimbotel/tjbot-nodered-flows/README.md

 ## Reconocimiento de imagen (image recognition)

 This flow is also one of the examples from Jean Carl.
-It takes a photo using the Raspberry camera and analyzes it using Watson Visual Recognition.
+It takes a photo using the Raspberry camera and analyzes it using Watson Visual Recognition service.

 Flow dependencies:
 * [Jean Carl's node-red-contrib-tjbot](https://github.com/jeancarl/node-red-contrib-tjbot): node "tjbot-see"